Killarney: Early history and development

 Ross Castle was built on the lake shore in the late 15th century by local ruling clan the O'Donoghues Mor (Ross).
 Ownership of the castle changed hands during the Desmond Rebellions of the 1580s to the Mac Carty Mor.

 Muckross Abbey was founded in 1448 as a Franciscan friary for the Observantine Franciscans by Donal McCarthy Mor.
 The abbey was burned down by Cromwellian forces under General Ludlow in 1654, and today remains a ruin.

 Killarney was heavily involved in the Irish War of Independence.
 The town, and indeed the entire county, had strong republican ties, and skirmishes with the British forces happened on a regular basis.

 The Great Southern Hotel was for a while taken over by the British, both as an office and barracks, and to protect the neighbouring railway station.
 One notable event during the war was the Headford Ambush when the IRA attacked a railway train a few kilometres from town.

 However, divisions among former colleagues were quick to develop following the truce and treaty, and Killarney, like many other areas, suffered in the rash of increasing atrocities during the Civil War.
-A day after the Ballyseedy massacre, five Republican prisoners were murdered in Killarney by Free State forces.
+A day after the Ballyseedy massacre, five Republican prisoners were killed in Killarney by Free State forces.

+Killarney was granted town commissioners under the Towns Improvement (Ireland) Act 1854, which was converted to an urban district under the Local Government (Ireland) Act 1898, and a town council under the Local Government Act 2001.
+The Local Government Reform Act 2014 dissolved the town council with the creation of Killarney Municipal District under the authority of Kerry County Council.
+Killarney Town Hall was erected in Kenmare Place in around 1930.